FHP Last Updated July 2019

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 Foothills Pharmacy, including its subsidiaries, is required by law to maintain the privacy of Protected Health Information (“PHI”) and to provide you with notice of our legal duties and privacy practices with respect to PHI.
-PHI is information that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.
+PHI is information that may identify you and that relates to your future physical or mental health or condition and related health care services.
 This Notice of Privacy Practices (“Notice”) describes how we may use and disclose PHI to carry out treatment, payment or health care operations and for other specified purposes that are permitted or required by law.
 The Notice also describes your rights with respect to your PHI.
 We are required to provide this notice to you by the Health Insurance Portability and Accountability Act (“HIPAA”).

 Foothills Pharmacy is required to follow the terms of this Notice.
 We will not use or disclose your PHI without your written authorization, except as described or otherwise permitted by this Notice.
 We reserve the right to change our practices and this Notice and to make the new Notice effective for all PHI we maintain.
 Upon request, we will provide any revised Notice to you.